ingridanace/ingridanace/README.md

 ## Hi there 👋

+- 🌱 I’m super fresh at this but hear me out: I will make it, I will be a Data Scientist!

 <!--
 **ingridanace/ingridanace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.